help kids breathe easy. Medicines keep airways from swelling, becoming irritated,

 How Do Long-Term Control Medicines Work?

-medicines) work over a period of time to ease airway swelling, limit mucus,
+work over a period of time to ease airway swelling, limit mucus, and help prevent

-and help prevent asthma symptoms.
-These medicines may be inhaled or swallowed as a
+asthma symptoms.
+These medicines may be inhaled or swallowed as a pill or liquid.

 There are a variety of long-term control medicines, but inhaled corticosteroids